OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 - `$100` bond price
 - `$105` payout per bond (`5%` premium over the market price of OHM)

-→ Treasury takes in `$100 in OHM` in exchange for `$105 in ETH`.
+→ Treasury takes in `$100 in OHM` in exchange for `$105 in ETH`, supporting the market by removing some sell pressure.
 → That `OHM` is burnt.
-→ `$15` of backing can be allocated to the remaining OHM tokens, increasing overall backing.
+→ The treasury effectively pockets a revenue of `$15`, increasing the backing of the remaining OHM tokens.